cavemanguy/claude-context-bridge/README.md

 *Watch Claude Code autonomously conversing with Claude through the persistent memory bridge*

+*When having Claude Code query the API make sure it does not refer to itself as an Agent and uses language like "Help me understand build a better understanding of websockets."*

 ## Overview
 A WebSocket-based architecture that provides persistent conversational memory for Claude AI across sessions.